twinanda/ml-cookbook/slurm/hf-accelerate/README.md

 # Running multi-node BERT pretraining with HuggingFace Accelerate
-This document provides a step-by-step guide to a launching a training job for the BERT model with [HF Accelerate](https://github.com/huggingface/accelerate) launcher.
-We will use exmple workload from [HF Accelerate examples](https://github.com/huggingface/accelerate/blob/main/examples/complete_nlp_example.py).
+This document provides a step-by-step guide to a launching a training job for the BERT model with [HF Accelerate](https://github.com/huggingface/accelerate) launcher on Slurm (Soperator) cluster.
+We will use example workload from [HF Accelerate examples](https://github.com/huggingface/accelerate/blob/main/examples/complete_nlp_example.py).

 ## Prerequisites